-Species Period (yrs) Source Change (%) Lower limit Upper limit Alert Comment Snipe 38 WBS/WBBS waterways -91 -98 -64 >50 Small sample Snipe 25 WBS/WBBS waterways -87 -97 -73 >50 Small sample Little Owl 46 CBC/BBS UK -70 -84 -55 >50 Little Owl 25 CBC/BBS UK -64 -77 -52 >50 Little Grebe 38 WBS/WBBS waterways -61 -81 -22 >50 Little Grebe 25 WBS/WBBS waterways -41 -61 -4 >25 Whitethroat 46 CBC/BBS UK -57 -68 -43 >50 Greenfinch 46 CBC/BBS UK -34 -48 -15 >25 Sedge Warbler 46 CBC/BBS UK -30 -61 1 Red-legged Partridge 46 CBC/BBS UK -27 -56 11 Garden Warbler 25 CBC/BBS UK -26 -37 -13 >25
+Species Period (yrs) Source Change (%) Lower limit Upper limit Alert Comment Snipe 39 WBS/WBBS waterways -90 -98 -67 >50 Small sample Snipe 25 WBS/WBBS waterways -85 -97 -70 >50 Small sample Little Owl 47 CBC/BBS UK -72 -84 -54 >50 Little Owl 25 CBC/BBS UK -64 -75 -50 >50 Little Grebe 39 WBS/WBBS waterways -59 -81 -19 >50 Little Grebe 25 WBS/WBBS waterways -41 -67 -6 >25 Whitethroat 47 CBC/BBS UK -58 -71 -43 >50 Greenfinch 47 CBC/BBS UK -41 -53 -28 >25 Greenfinch 25 CBC/BBS UK -32 -41 -22 >25 Sand Martin 25 WBS/WBBS waterways -39 -63 7 Sedge Warbler 47 CBC/BBS UK -33 -61 -3 >25 Red-legged Partridge 47 CBC/BBS UK -26 -51 18 Oystercatcher 25 WBS/WBBS waterways -26 -41 21

 The WBS/WBBS trend for Snipe is based now on a very small sample of plots, the species having deserted so many of its former riverside haunts.
 It is currently amberlisted solely because its UK breeding range has contracted sharply, especially in lowland England, and not for UK population decline.
-BBS data indeed do not show any long-term decline at the UK scale, although numbers have dropped sharply in both Scotland and England during the most recent 10-year period.
+BBS data indeed do not show any long-term decline at the UK scale.
+However, numbers have dropped in the UK during the most recent 10-year period, with this decline being only marginally below the 25% threshold that would trigger a lower level alert.

 Little Owl meets red-list criteria for population decline but, as an species introduced to the UK, is not eligible for any conservation listing.
-Whereas WBS/WBBS indicates a strong decline for Little Grebe over all timescales, relative stability on BBS squares casts doubt upon the true nature of this species' population trend.
+Whereas WBS/WBBS indicates a strong decline for Little Grebe over both long-term timescales, relative stability on BBS squares casts doubt upon the true nature of this species' population trend.
 Whitethroat also raises a high alert over the long term, but the species is currently in recovery from its sudden losses in the late 1960s and therefore does not warrant a conservation listing.

-Greenfinch, Garden Warbler and Sedge Warbler have all decreased by more than 25% and yet are green-listed, though the trend for Sedge Warbler is not quite statistically significant and so does not formally raise an alert.
-The apparent decline of Red-legged Partridge, which is not statistically significant, is of no conservation concern because the species is not native to the UK.
+Greenfinch and Sedge Warbler are currently green listed, yet have both decreased by more than 25% over 47-years, raising a lower level alert.
+In the case of Greenfinch, this alert also applies to the 25-year period.
+Potential WBS/WBBS declines of >25% have occurred for and Martin and Oystercatcher over the 25-year period, but these are not statistically significant and so do not formally raise an alert.
+The apparent decline of Red-legged Partridge is also not statistically significant, and is of no conservation concern because the species is not native to the UK.